pezcore/K-R-Examples/Chapter1.md

 decisions would march off the right side of the page.

-The `switch` statement, to be discussed in Chapter 4, provides another way to write a multi-way branch that is particulary suitable when the condition is whether some integer or character expression matches one of a set of constants.
+The `switch` statement, to be discussed in Chapter 4, provides another way to write a multi-way branch that is particularly suitable when the condition is whether some integer or character expression matches one of a set of constants.
 For contrast, we will present a `switch` version of this program in Section 3.4.